 Sulphonylureas.
 The generic medication names end in “ide” – for example, gliclazide (®Diamicron).
 This class of medication increases insulin production from the pancreas.
 Unlike Metformin, these tablets can cause a hypo and you’ll need to be able to test your blood sugar at home kit at short notice.
 The risk of hypo is generally small.
 The risk is increased in people with kidney or liver disease.

 Gliflozins: Dapagliflozin was approved in Australia from late 2013. several Gliflozins have been introduced since then.
 These tablets increase the excretion of glucose from the kidneys.
-In other words, you pee out more sugar!
+In other words, you urinate out more sugar!
 The good news is an average weight loss of around 2Kg.
+There is good evidence that this class of medication protects against cardiovascular and kidney disease.
 The downside is an increased risk of urinary tract infections.

 Acarbose: reduces digestion of carbohydrates and its multiple daily doses can be useful for controlling high sugars after meals.
 Weight neutral, no hypo risk.
 May cause gastrointestinal side effects.